emrahhcan/SocialApp/README.md

 Basic full stack social media app which has created by using JavaScript technologies with GraphQL which are React for front-end, NodeJS, Express, with GraphQL for back-end, and MongoDB Atlas which is based on NOSQL.

+All password are hashed using Bycrpt.

+Sessions are managed with JSON Web Token which means your log in time is limited within 1 hour.
+After, you need to log in again

-Please check out URL given below to be able to visit the site.
+* Please check out URL given below to be able to visit the site.

 * https://fullstacksocialapp.netlify.app